herangitbooks/www.3dic.xyz/history/tech/transistor.md

 ## Planar transistor

 The planar transistor process was invented by J.A.
 Hoerni of the Fairchild Corporation in 1959, and first described in Europe by V.H.
 Grinich and J.A.
 Hoerni in February 1961.
-This invention opened up the prospect of successful integrated circuit manufacture.
+This invention opened up the prospect of successful metal-oxide-silicon field-effect transistor \(MOSFET\) and integrated circuit \(IC\) manufacture.

 ## Metal-Oxide-Semiconductor FET \(MOSFET\) and CMOS FET